 - Skill availability: In many of the professions, like accounting, sciences, ITC or healthcare, the required talent may not be available in the local market.

-innovation capabilities: most Hi tech companies have R&D labs in India and China.
+And now increasingly innovation capabilities: most Hi tech companies have R&D labs in India and China.
 With China investing $600Bn to boost its economy, there will be new opportunities in this market.
 The Economist: "When Deng Xiaoping set China on the road of economic reforms in 1978, Western economists argued that 'Only capitalism can save China.'
 Exactly 30 years later, some pundits are claiming that 'Only China can save capitalism.'"

 Wednesday, November 12, 2008